michael2008/ME-Live-Doc/docs/user-guide.md

 Steps of Change Anchor are as follows:

-* Through air-tapping the **Change Anchor** in the hidden menu, you'll enter the Anchor adjustment mode, where you can see a bounding box outside the entire galaxy and a blue crystal at the reference position showing the anchor of the galaxy.
+* Through air-tapping the **Change Anchor** in the hidden menu, you'll enter the anchor adjustment mode, where you can see a bounding box outside the entire galaxy and a blue crystal at the reference position showing the anchor of the galaxy.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26658986/12510950-46a0-11e7-8ec7-9a0d7127d59f.png" width="500">